corda/corda-docs/content/en/docs/corda-enterprise/4.5/node/deploy/generating-a-node.md

 This command creates the nodes in the `build/nodes` directory.
 A node directory is generated for each node defined in the `prepareDockerNodes` task.
 The task also creates a `docker-compose.yml` file in the `build/nodes` directory.

 {{< note >}}
+**External database configuration**

 If you configure an external database, a `Postgres_Dockerfile` file and `Postgres_init.sh` file are also generated in the `build` directory.
 If you make any changes to your CorDapp source or `prepareDockerNodes` task, you will need to re-run the task to see the changes take effect.

+If the external database is not defined and configured properly, as described in [specifying an external database](#specify-an-external-database), the files `Postgres_Dockerfile` and `Postgres_init.sh` will not be generated.

 In this case, each Corda node is associated with a Postgres database.
 Only one Corda node can connect to the same database.
 While there is no maximum number of nodes you can deploy with `Dockerform`, you are constrained by the maximum available resources on the machine running this task, as well as the overhead introduced by every Docker container that is started.
 All the started nodes run in the same Docker overlay network.